 Most NFL coach salaries aren’t officially disclosed.
 However, there are sources that report approximate contracts when at all possible.
 Normally this is the hometown newspapers, but I’ve also found data on Twitter, Forbes, Pro Football Talk, and Spotrac.

 Using the information that is available, we came up with the approximate salaries below.

-The Patriots’ Bill Belichick is reportedly the highest paid coach in the NFL, though no official details about his compensation or the current term of his contract have been made public.
-The same goes with several other coaches on the list, but these are the best estimates currently available.
-Jon Gruden made headlines with his publicly announced 10 year, $100 million contract in 2018, but most insiders agree that he is likely not the most well compensated coach per year.
-The most shocking part of that contract is the 10 year term, unprecedented in the modern NFL.
+The Patriots’ Bill Belichick is reportedly the highest-paid coach in the NFL, though no official details about his compensation or the current term of his contract have been made public.
+The same goes for several other coaches on the list, but these are the best estimates currently available.
+Jon Gruden made headlines with his publicly announced 10-year, $100 million contract in 2018, but most insiders agree that he is likely not the most well-compensated coach per year.
+The most shocking part of that contract is the 10-year term, unprecedented in the modern NFL.